 In October 2010, the Commission issued \$105,299,433 2010 Series B consisting of Sub-Series B-1, B-2, and B-3 Motor License Fund-Enhanced Subordinate Special Revenue Bonds.
 The Sub-Series B-1 Bonds were issued at a fixed rate with a maturity date of December 1, 2040.
 The Sub-Series B-2 Bonds were issued as convertible capital appreciation bonds with a maturity date of December 1, 2035.
-The Sub-Series B-3 Bonds were issued as capital appreciation bonds with a maturity date of December 1, 2025.
-The Sub-Series B Bonds were issued to provide funds to finance the cost of making payments to PennDOT in accordance with Act 44.
+The Sub-Series B-3 Bonds were issued as capital appreciation bonds with a maturity date of finance the cost of making payments to PennDOT in accordance with Act 44.

 In October 2010, the Commission issued \$138,915,497 2010 Series C consisting of Sub-Series C-1, C-2, and C-3 Motor License Fund-Enhanced Subordinate Revenue Bonds.
 The Sub-Series C-1 Bonds were issued at a fixed rate with a maturity date of December 1, 2040.
 The Sub-Series C-2 Bonds were issued as convertible capital appreciation bonds with a maturity date of December 1, 2035.
+The Sub-Series C-3 Bonds were issued as capital appreciation bonds with a maturity date of December 1, 2035.
 The Sub-Series C-3 Bonds were issued as capital appreciation bonds with a maturity date of December 1, 2025.
 The 2010 Sub-Series C Bonds were issued primarily to provide funds to finance the cost of making payments to PennDOT in accordance with Act 44.